Spiros-Dimitriou/sql-energy-company/README.md

 # sql-energy-company
-SQL database control for a company managing energy consumers and producers
+#### SQL database control for a company managing energy consumers and producers

-This project is a collaboration with Konstantinos Sekaras.
-We both worked many hours for this.
+#### This project is a collaboration with Konstantinos Sekaras.
+We both worked many months for this.

+### Description

 SQL managing application using pymysql for a company that stores customer details, bills, information about measurements and contracts signed with the customers.
 The safety of the data is not taken into account here, only the careful modeling of the db and some basic interface.